University Curriculum Committee

 6. Following presentations from the departments involved, the Committee will deliberate in closed session and submit its majority decision as a recommendation to the Provost.

-The adoption of this policy illustrates that it is the intention of the Undergraduate Curriculum Committee to encourage both cooperation across the university and fairness and impartiality in reaching decisions about academic changes.
+The adoption of this policy illustrates that it is the intention of the University Curriculum Committee to encourage both cooperation across the university and fairness and impartiality in reaching decisions about academic changes.